Service Delivery Transformation

 Multilingual smart centre services

 Smart centres provide multilingual phone services to customers in languages other than English.
-Bilingual Service Officers can finalise most of a customer’s business in a single phone call either directly or with support from interpreters.
-In 2014-15 Service Officers on the multilingual lines answered more than 713,000 calls compared to more than 829,000 calls in 2013-14.
+Bilingual service officers can finalise most of a customer’s business in a single phone call either directly or with support from interpreters.
+In 2015-16 service officers on the multilingual lines answered more than 821,600 calls compared to more than 713,000 calls in 2014-15.

 Rural smart centre services

-Smart centres provide a rural phone service, designed specifically to meet the needs of customers in rural and remote communities.
-Service Officers handle both calls and processing of Farm Household Allowance claims, drawing on their knowledge of local rural issues.
-Service Officers can also assist with the impact of geographic isolation and changing circumstances such as drought or flood for farmers and their families.
-In 2014-15 more than 193,000 calls were answered in rural smart centres compared to more than 246,000 calls in 2013-14.
+Smart centres provide a rural phone service designed specifically to meet the needs of customers in rural and remote communities.
+Drawing on their knowledge of local rural issues, service officers handle calls and process Farm Household Allowance claims.
+Service officers also assist with the impact of geographic isolation and changing circumstances such as drought or flood for farmers and their families.

-The Remote Smart Centre delivers phone services to Indigenous Australians, which include advice about Indigenous-specific payments.
-Service Officers can respond to calls from Indigenous customers, as well as from agents acting on their behalf in remote areas.
+The remote smart centre delivers phone services to Indigenous Australians, which includes advice about Indigenous-specific payments.
+Service officers respond to calls from Indigenous customers, as well as from Agents acting on their behalf in remote areas.
 The most common questions are about ABSTUDY, Indigenous services, Income Management and the BasicsCard.

 The department delivers most of its child support services to customers over the phone, in many cases finalising processing in real time.
-In 2014-15 we:
+In 2015-16:

 Health and other small business phone services

 The department provides phone services for health and other programmes to health professionals, aged care organisations, and small businesses.
-During 2014-15 these services covered Medicare, the PBS, specialised health and medical services, aged care, and the Small Business Superannuation Clearing House.
-In 2014-15 these phone services handled 14,500,000 calls compared to 13,800,000 in 2013-14.
+During 2015-16 these services covered Medicare, the Pharmaceutical Benefits Scheme, specialised health and medical services, aged care, and the Small Business Superannuation Clearing House.
+In 2015-16 these phone services handled 14.2 million calls compared to 14.5 million in 2014-15.